 Information for Prospective Students

-Environmental Studies students have positive things to say regarding the major.
-As you can see, they use many words to describe the program that make it an attractive major.
-There are a number of students who are eager to describe their experiences, so read their interviews below to learn what makes the Environmental Studies program special.
+Environmental studies students have positive things to say regarding the major.
+There are a number of students who are eager to describe their experiences, so read their interviews below to learn what makes environmental studies special.